 Precursor of the genetically produced FSH, hMG is a combination of urinary FSH and urinary LH. hMG was the first gonadotropin preparation used to stimulate the ovaries.
 It is still used because it is comparatively cheap and the results from using this drug are excellent.

-These drugs are used to prevent ovulation - "down regulation".
-The ovulation needs to be prevented because the eggs are to be extracted from the oocytes (puncture) during IVF treatment.
+These drugs are used to prevent ovulation.
+Ovulation needs to be prevented because the eggs are to be extracted from the oocytes (puncture) during IVF treatment.

 This form of "down regulation" is used in our clinic in 90% of our patients.
 When using these drugs, we also use drugs to block the pituitary gland's function immediately.